brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 Light jumps are susceptible to space-time faults.
 The bubble is likely to immediately collapse when encountering one - requiring the vessel to make another jump.
 It is uncommon that any damage will be done to the light jump engine unless it is old or already damaged.

-> TIP: light jumps of this kind are old-fashioned and rarely found on modern craft.
-Most craft use Point to Point light jumps (given below).

 #### Point to Point light jump
 Point to Point (PTP) light jump engines use the same science as a standard light jump but use more powerful light jump engines and more accurate Grav engines for very precise jumps.
 They are more complex, expensive and have a size limit.
 It has two main benefits: